alexandranazdravan/Traveler-Frontend/README.md

 		-  [Prices per Month](#prices-per-month)
 		-  [Popular Airlines](#popular-airlines)
 * Admin
    - This feature is exclusively for app admins.
-From here, they can view the IATA codes used by the TravelPayouts API and also manage users(edit, delete, update)
+From here, they can view the [IATA Codes](#iata-codes) used by the TravelPayouts API and also manage users(edit, delete, update)

 ## How To Use